Italy–Syria relations: Normalization of relations (2016–2024)

-In 2020, the European Union imposed travel restrictions on individuals suspected of being linked with Assad's regime and who are accused of financially supporting the regime, creating a list that contains 292 names.
+In 2019, Italy announced it was considering re-opening its embassy.
+In 2020, the European Union imposed travel restrictions on individuals suspected of being linked with Assad's government and who are accused of financially supporting it, creating a list that contains 292 names.
+Despite the sanctions, in February 2023, the Italian Development Cooperation Agency signed a humanitarian agreement with the Syrian Arab Red Crescent.

+On 28 May 2024, Giovanni Caravelli, the head of Italy's foreign intelligence service AISE, visited Damascus, Syria and met with President Bashar al-Assad and Hossam Louka, the director of GID, and expressed the desire of six EU countries to normalize relations with Damascus.
+On 26 July 2024, Rome made the decision to appoint a special envoy and chargé d'affaires to Syria, Stefano Ravagnan, becoming the first G7 state to restore relations with the country.
+On 12 November 2024, the Syrian embassy in Rome was reopened.
+Later that month, on 20 November, the Italian embassy in Damascus was reopened with Stefano Ravagnan as the chief of mission.

+Post-Assad relations

+On 10 January 2025, the Italian Foreign Minister, Antonio Tajani, met in Damascus with Ahmed al-Sharaa, de facto leader of Syria.

 Economic relations

 Italy and Syria are both Mediterranean countries and they have strategic common interests.
-For this reason before the Syrian civil war, which began on 15 March 2011, Italy and Syria had relatively intense economic relations.
+For this reason, Italy and Syria had relatively intense economic relations before the Syrian civil war.

 Before the civil war, from 2004 to 2008, the imports of Italy from Syria amounted to €800 million, each year, whereas the exports from Italy to Syria amounted to €1 billion, each year.
 After the start of the civil war in 2011, the exchanges decreased and the imports from Syria to Italy amounted to €18 million, whereas exports from Italy to Syria amounted to €33 million.

 The goods mainly exported from Italy to Syria were machinery of various kinds, chemical products, and medical products.
 The imported goods from Syria to Italy, in addition to oil, were leather goods and saddlery, travel items, bags, prepared and dyed furs, and meat.
 As of 2011 Syrian goods represented only 0.2% of Italy's whole economic exchange.
 The economic exchanges from Syria to Italy, as of 2019, amounted to €100 million, whereas the latest data, from January 2020 to July 2020, show that the economic exchanges dropped to €36.9 million.

 Before the civil war began in 2011, Italy used to sell weapons to Syria, but the Council of the European Union imposed upon member States the embargo to sell weapons in Syria with the decision 2011/273/CFSP, which then was rendered applicable with the Council Regulation (EU) No. 442/2011 of 9 May 2011 concerning restrictive measures given the situation.
 These European laws forbid Italy to sell weapons directly or indirectly to Syria.
 Furthermore, it forbids Syria to provide financial support and froze the assets of all individuals deemed responsible for the conflict.